BMULLINIX0913/terraform-for-beginners/t4-adding-variables-to-a-file/readme.md

-# Working with Terraform and using a variable file.
+# Adding Variables to a File

 Last updated: 06.14.2020